 A 375 ml can of Pepsi that has been sitting in the refrigerator, or a 375 ml can of Pepsi that been sitting in your locker.

+Application Questions

 What materials would you use to make a frying pan?
 What would you avoid using?
 Explain using words like insulator and conductor.